Swimming Pool, Hot Tub, or Spa Permit Requirements in Los Angeles, CA

 Plan review & approval

-Typical processing time in Los Angeles: About 4 weeks.
+Typical processing time: about 4 weeks.
 Plan review examiner checks drawings for code compliance.

 Week 8+